 sd_bus_message_get_monotonic_usec, sd_bus_message_get_realtime_usec, sd_bus_message_get_seqnum — Retrieve the sender timestamps and sequence number of a message

-returns the realtime (wallclock) timestamp of the time
+the realtime (wallclock) timestamp of the time the message was

-sequence number to all messages sent on the local
+a global, monotonically increasing sequence number to all messages

-system.
-This sequence number is useful for determining
+This sequence number is useful for determining message send order,

-the local system.
-The sequence number combined with
+even across different buses of the local system.
+The sequence

 These timestamps and the sequence number are attached to each message by the kernel and cannot be manipulated by the sender.